bendrucker/angular-form-state/README.md

 </form>
 ```

 The directive will automatically add `type="submit"` to the element.
-The following classes are toggled on the element during the form submission lifecycle:

-* submit-pending
-* submit-suceeded
-* submit-failed